 Ask the prospective bathroom fitter if they have a portfolio for you to see.
 They may not always have a professional, marketing style portfolio, but even a selection of images on a smartphone can give you an idea of the quality of work they produce.

-Any kind of electrical work, such as new circuits, will require a qualified electrician to fit.
-If the project you are embarking on includes electrical work, then check your fitter has the appropriate qualifications.
+Any kind of electrical work, such as new circuits, will require a qualified electrician such as the ones from https://getthebestelectric.com/electrical/electrical-panel-services/ to fit.
+Carrying out these types of projects by yourself can be potentially very dangerous on your own as they can cause harm and in some cases worse.
+The project you are embarking on includes electrical work, then check your fitter has the appropriate qualifications.
+If they don’t, check this website for an appropriate electrician instead.
 There are also optional qualifications for most types of building work, so any other additional certificates should be a good indicator of the quality of work this fitter produces.